Shuvaethy-Neill/Monopoly/README.md

 - Harsimran Kanwar<br/>
 - Evan Smedley<br/>

-**Affiliation:**<br/>
-Carleton University - Systems and Computer Engineering
-- SYSC3110 Software Development Project

 -----------------------------------------------------------------------------
 ## DESCRIPTION

-This is our implementation of Monopoly that can be played using a user interface which follows the MVC model.
+This is our implementation of Monopoly that can be played using a user interface which follows the MVC design pattern.

 The milestone is composed of the following files:
 - Monopoly.jar